sveltejs/svelte/site/content/docs/05-compile-time.md

 });
 ```

-The following options can be passed to the compiler.
-None are required:
+The following options (none of which are required) can be passed to the compiler:

 <!-- | option | type | default
 | --- | --- | --- |